🛡️ Security

 HIPAA & Data Privacy Regulations

-Understanding legal frameworks that ensure patient confidentiality is crucial for healthcare organizations.
+Understanding the legal frameworks that ensure patient confidentiality is crucial for healthcare organizations.
 HIPAA compliance is not just a legal requirement but an ethical obligation.

 Key HIPAA Requirements: